Before you move to Performance Cloud Servers (checklist)

 - Ensure that any automation you have set up allows for a 40 GB system drive.

 - >Audit your current and future storage needs to determine how to best organize the data with the Performance Cloud Server configuration.
-You will have multiple disks, instead of the single monolithic disk.
+You will have multiple disks instead of a single monolithic disk.
 Consider the following options:

 - If you use Cloud Backup, ensure that all of your data is backed up when you create your new Performance Cloud Server.

-- If you have disk monitoring set up, you will have to set up monitoring for your system disk and data disk(s) separately.
+- If you have disk monitoring set up, you must set up monitoring for your system disk and data disk or disks separately.

 © 2011-2013 Rackspace US, Inc.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License

 See license specifics and DISCLAIMER